snootched/cb-lcars/README.md

 # States

-The cards support the changing styles/colors depending on the current state of the entity.
+The cards support changing the styles/colors of independent components based on the state of the entity.

-If no entity is defined, `default` will be used.
+If no entity is defined (no state), `default` will be used.
 If the entity is unavailable or unknown, then `unavailable` will be used.

 Each of these is configurable in the UI editor for the cards.

+State styles can be applied to components such as:
+- Borders
+- Backgrounds
+- Text
+- Buttons
+- etc.

 | Entity State Value           |  State Variable Name   |
 |------------------------------|------------------------|